-The epic Star Wars/Star Trek crossover The Unity Saga, which features tons of characters from both franchises, including dipping heavily into the Star Wars Expanded Universe.
+- The epic Star Wars/Star Trek crossover The Unity Saga, which features tons of characters from both franchises, including dipping heavily into the Star Wars Expanded Universe.
 It's highly advisable to have Memory Alpha and Wookieepedia on standby while reading it.

-> - The Dragon Ball Z fanfiction Honor Trip is a great example.
-Author American Vigor seems to have taken it upon himself to explain away the main shows major inconsistencies regarding time travel, otherworld and many other continuity errors that Dragon Ball Z seemed to have.
+- The Dragon Ball Z fanfiction Honor Trip is a great example.
+Author American Vigor seems to have taken it upon himself to explain away the main show's major inconsistencies regarding time travel, the otherworld and many other continuity errors it seemed to have.
 Whether this is a good choice in terms of the narrative is up to the reader.

-> - The Spider-Girl Fixfic "The Parker Cliche" dismisses much loathed Spider-Man stories One More Day, Brand New Day.
+- The Spider-Girl Fixfic "The Parker Cliche" dismisses much loathed Spider-Man stories One More Day, Brand New Day.
 OMIT, and even upcoming events such as "Superior Spider-Man", as bad dreams of May "Mayday" Parker.
-Author Zarius, who's criticisms and distaste of bad Spidey stories are the stuff of legend, even takes the time to dismiss AU stories such as Ultimate Spider-Man's "Death of Spider-Man" saga and the 90s Spidey animated series story "The Return of Hydro Man" as bad dreams of their respective universes's Spider-Men.
+Author Zarius, whose criticisms and distaste of bad Spidey stories are the stuff of legend, even takes the time to dismiss AU stories such as Ultimate Spider-Man's "Death of Spider-Man" saga and the 90s Spidey animated series story "The Return of Hydro Man" as bad dreams of their respective universes's Spider-Men.
 Mary Jane gives a "crowning speech of awesome" about how none of the Parkers will ever let these worst-case scenarios come to pass.

-> - Ace Combat: The Equestrian War runs on this, as nearly every chapter references an event or marks the appearance of a character from the series.
+- Ace Combat: The Equestrian War runs on this, as nearly every chapter references an event or marks the appearance of a character from the series.
 The sequel is bound to feature it as well.

-> - Disk Mania, a Scooby-Doo!
+- Disk Mania, a Scooby-Doo!
 Mystery Incorporated Backstory, has detailed explanations for why the wrong pieces of the Planispheric Disk were sometimes shown in the animation, why there is a volcanic island off Crystal Cove that nobody remembers, and why Crystal Cove has so many glass door-knobs.

-> - The Star Wars prequel trilogy.
+- The Star Wars prequel trilogy.
 The whole thing is devoted to explaining the retcons in the original trilogy.
 And to get as many characters from the OT into the backstory, even if there's no good reason for them to be there.